Events and Opportunities

 Applications open: —A free expert-led cohort to help sustainability ventures.
 Participants will receive expert-led training, committed mentorship and pitch coaching.

-Rolling application: –Grants that support rural entrepreneurs who are eager to level up their businesses but need a financial boost to get there.andÌýdelivering results.
+Rolling Application: –Grants that support rural entrepreneurs who are eager to level up their businesses but need a financial boost to get there.andÌýdelivering results.

 Rolling Application: –Apply for the Colorado Office of Economic Development and International Trade's funding and trade show participation program.